 Bacterial Wilt of Annual Bluegrass

-Bacterial wilt of annual bluegrass (Poa annua) caused by Xanthomonas translucens pv poae has become a serious problem of annual bluegrass in the Northeast.
-Annual bluegrass turf is predisposed to bacterial wilt by various stresses including intensive mowing and grooming, poor growing conditions, and ice formation during the winter.
-The increased incidence of the disease is most likely related to intensive management practices to increase green speed such as very low mowing heights, low nitrogen fertility, and aggressive grooming practices.
+Bacterial diseases of turfgrasses appear occasionally on golf greens.
+Turf is predisposed to bacterial disease by various stresses including intensive mowing and grooming, heat and/or drought stress, and high traffic.
+The increased incidence of the disease in recent years is associated with intensive management practices to increase green speed such as ultra-low mowing heights, low nitrogen fertility, and aggressive grooming practices.
 Outbreaks are typically seen on only the most intensively managed turf, often shortly after preparation for summer tournaments.

 - Mowing turf only when it is dry may slow the progression of the disease.